Clarifai/clarifai-python-datautils/clarifai_datautils/image/annotation_conversion/README.md

 # Annotation Loader

-A framework to load, export and analyze different annotated datasets.
+A framework to load, export and analyze different annotated datasets

 ## Usage